-Candidates called for counseling will be required to submit their relevant documents in original as given below with one set of self-attested photocopies.:-
+Candidates called for counselling will be required to submit their relevant documents in original as given below with one set of self-attested photocopies.:-

-- (a) High School/equivalent examination mark sheet as well as certificate for proof of age. - (b) 10+2/Intermediate Examination certificate and marks sheet. - (c) Bachelor Degree Certificate/ Provisional Degree Certificate and Transcript. - (d) Master Degree Certificate/ Provisional Degree Certificate and Transcript (e) Character Certificate from Head of the Institution last attended. - (f) Domicile Certificate issued by the Competent Authority. - (g) Caste certificate issued by the Competent Authority. (in case candidates claiming reservation).
+- a) High School/equivalent examination mark sheet as well as certificate for proof of age. - b) 10+2/Intermediate Examination certificate and marks sheet. - c) Bachelor Degree Certificate/ Provisional Degree Certificate and Transcript. - d) Master Degree Certificate/ Provisional Degree Certificate and Transcript (For Ph.D.
+Programme) - e) Character Certificate from Head of the Institution last attended. - f) Domicile Certificate issued by the Competent Authority. - g) Caste certificate issued by the Competent Authority. (in case candidates claiming reservation). - h) AADHAR Card of Candidate.

-Counseling does not guarantee admission.
-It depends on merit and availability of seats in a particular stream/ discipline.
-In case, candidates fail to attend the counseling his/her candidature shall automatically stand rejected.
-University shall not bear any responsibility for any postal delay.
+Counselling does not guarantee admission.
+It depends on merit and availability of seats in a particular Stream/ Faculty.
+In case, candidates fail to attend the counselling his/her candidature shall automatically stand rejected.

-XIII.
-DIRECTIONS FOR CANDIDATE
+13. DIRECTIONS FOR CANDIDATE

-- 1. Duplicate Admit card will be issued by the Registrar one day before the date of examination on payment of Rs.
-50.00 for which two photographs and proof of application submission have to produce by the candidate himself/herself. - 2.
-The candidate shall be present at the centre 30 minutes before the commencement of the Examination. - 3.
-Candidate will not be admitted to the Examination Hall after 30 minutes from the commencement of the Examination. - 4.
-Candidate who does not produce the Admit Card shall not be allowed to sit in the examination hall by the Centre Superintendent/Invigilator. - 5.
-Candidate must preserve the Admit Card till his/her admission in the institution/Department. - 6.
-Candidates are not allowed to leave the Examination Hall before expiry of the time and handing over the OMR sheet and Question paper (Test Booklet) to the concerned Invigilator. - 7.
-The candidate shall not remove any page(s) from the Test Booklet and if any page(s) is/are found missing from his/her booklet, he/she will be prosecuted against and shall be liable for cancellation of his/her candidature and legal action. - 8.
-The candidate must fill in the Box with black ballpoint pen of good quality. - 9.
-Candidates are not allowed to bring any books, notes or calculator, cell phone etc. in the Examination Hall. - 10.
-Candidate must follow the instructions strictly as given by the invigilators in the examination hall. - 11.
-No cutting or overwriting is allowed. - 12.
-Impersonation in any form will lead to cancellation of candidature and legal action.
+- a) Duplicate Admit card will be issued by the Registrar one day before the date of examination on payment of Rs.
+50.00 for which two photographs and proof of application submission have to produce by the candidate himself/herself. - b) The candidate shall be present at the centre 30 minutes before the commencement of the Competitive Entrance Examination. - c) Candidate will not be admitted to the Examination Hall after 30 minutes from the commencement of the Examination. - d) Candidate who does not produce the Admit Card shall not be allowed to sit in the examination hall by the Centre Superintendent/Invigilator.

+- e) Candidate must preserve the Admit Card till his/her admission in the institution/Department. - f) Candidates are not allowed to leave the Examination Hall before Completion of the duration of Competitive Entrance Examination and handing over the OMR sheet and Question paper (Test Booklet) to the concerned Invigilator. - g) The candidate shall not remove any page(s) from the Test Booklet and if any page(s) is/are found missing from his/her booklet, he/she will be prosecuted against and shall be liable for cancellation of his/her candidature and legal action. - h) The candidate must fill in the Box with black ballpoint pen of good quality. - i) Candidates are not allowed to bring any books, notes or calculator, cell phone etc. in the Examination Hall. - j) Candidate must follow the instructions strictly as given by the invigilators in the examination hall. - k) No cutting or overwriting is allowed. - 1) Impersonation in any form will lead to cancellation of candidature and legal action.